sll-mdilab/t5-doc/README.md

 ## Data output/persistence
 The ingested HL7v2 ORU-01 message will be saved in 3 different formats for ease of analysis.

-* The following formats are used to store messages in an XML document database.
+* The following formats are used to store messages as XML fields in an SQL database.
   * A custom XML format (T5 XML) which has a structure that follows the IHE PCD01-specified containment tree.
-  * HL7v2 XML format.
+  * HL7v2 standard XML format.
 * The following format is used for storage in an RDF triple store.
   * HL7v2 XML converted to RDF triples.

+Observation data is also extracted from messages and stored driectly in SQL tables with separate fields for value, timestamp and a handfull of other data.

-The ACK-messages sent in response by the server is also persisted as HL7v2 XML and RDF triples.
+The ACK-messages sent in response by the server is also persisted as HL7v2 XML and optionally as RDF triples.

 ## Databases

-### XML Document Database
+### SQL Database
-The application requires access to a Mark Logic >= 8.0 database in which to store ingested messages as well as outgoing ACK-messages.
+The application requires access to a PostgerSQL>=v9.4 database in which to store ingested messages as well as outgoing ACK-messages.

 ### RDF triple store
 Optionally, the application can also store messages as RDF triples to aid further analysis and validation.
 This requires access to an OpenLink Virtuoso triple store.
 It has been tested with Virtuoso Open-Source Edition 7.2.1.